Cincinnati Bengals vs. New York Jets NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

+- Cincinnati and its opponents have combined to put up more than 42.5 points in five of seven games this season.

-- Cincinnati has combined with its opponents to score more than 42.5 points in five of seven games this season.
+- New York has combined with its opponents to score more than 42.5 points in three of six games this season.

 - The combined points per game average of the two teams, 40.3, is 2.2 points fewer than Sunday's over/under.